silnrsi/wstr/src/content/docs/scrlang/unicode/limb-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Limbu script implementation is discussed in [Chapter 13 South and Central Asia-II: Other Modern Scripts](http://www.unicode.org/versions/latest/ch13.pdf).
+In The Unicode Standard, Limbu script implementation is discussed in [Chapter 13: South and Central Asia-II — Other Modern Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-13/#G27263).

 ## Blocks